 Oats continue to be my #1 pick for budget breakfasts because they literally cost pennies, they’re a blank slate for flavors, and you can eat them either hot or cold.
 Every summer I trade in my hot baked oatmeals for cold soaked overnight oats because they’re just as filling, but oh so refreshing in this heavy heat.
 The other day I saw Golden Milk Overnight Oats on a restaurant menu and, being a huge fan of golden milk, knew that I had to try them immediately!
-I spiced up some milk using the same basic flavors as my Golden Chai, then used that to soak my oats overnight.
+I spiced up some milk with some turmeric and other warm spices, then used the spiced milk to soak my oats overnight.
 The resulting flavor was deliciously earthy and aromatic, while still being cold and refreshing!
 Totally a winner!

-The recipe below is for ONE SERVING of these oats, but I generally make about four at a time.
+The recipe below is for ONE SERVING of these oats, but I generally make about four at a time (you can adjust the ingredient amounts in the recipe below by just changing the number in the servings box).
 They’ll stay good in the fridge for about five days.
-To adjust the ingredient amounts below, simply change the number of servings at the top to your desired yield, and the ingredients below will automatically adjust. :) For everything that I listed a “pinch” of, that would be roughly 1/8 tsp once the recipe is adjusted up to four servings.
+For everything that I listed a “pinch” of, that would be roughly 1/8 tsp once the recipe is adjusted up to four servings.

 Golden Milk Overnight Oats